tanaka-tatsuya/JSON-MergePatch-Test/README.md

-JSON-MergePatch-Test
+JSON MergePatch Test
 ====================

-test suite for JSON Merge Patch
+This repository contains a set of JSON objects that implementators of [JSON Merge Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-merge-patch-02) can use.